 Digital disruption has seen a massive shift in industry and business.
 What have been some of the most dramatic changes over the past year?

 Locally, businesses are beginning to understand the importance of data and business intelligence (BI) tools as a driver of innovation and growth.
 Arguably, deriving actionable insights, in real-time, is one of the primary drivers of digital disruption – and local businesses are now looking more carefully at BI tools and solutions.
 These tools are also becoming increasingly accessible, with tech giants such as Microsoft and Google introducing transformative products (e.g. Microsoft’s Power BI) that harness recent advancements in Artificial Intelligence and Machine Learning to provide customers with unparalleled business intelligence.
-These tools are now affordable for SMEs and startups, which is significantly leveling the playing field and making digital disruption a more ‘democratic’ process!
+These tools are now affordable for SMEs and startups, which is significantly levelling the playing field and making digital disruption a more ‘democratic’ process!

 While the interest in data-driven solutions is shaping digital disruption, companies are also being forced to develop robust data governance structures and examine the way data is being shared and managed.
 This year saw a heightened emphasis on data privacy and data protection, and we can expect far more developments and focus on this area in 2019 as emerging technologies such as AI and IoT become more entrenched.